 - ensuring financial health and high quality cross Trust support (such as HR, finance, marketing, procurement etc)

-The role of the Executive Principal/CEO in working with schools
+The role of the CEO in working with schools

-The Executive Principal also has responsibilities to each school, and across schools.
+The CEO also has responsibilities to each school, and across schools.
 These will include:

-- supporting high quality leadership, including opportunities for Headteachers to identify best practice to be shared across schools
+- supporting high quality leadership, including opportunities for Headteachers to identify best practice and showcase these across schools

 - giving opportunities for staff development within and across schools, using the different expertise each school will have